POD Initiative: Micro-Dwelling & Village-Making with Portland's Homeless

 Fourteen teams- including three from the CPID (MORE HERE) - manifested their designs into built pods with financial support from the Portland Mayor's Office and The Larson Legacy.
 Other pods were designed and built by: SERA Architects, Holst Architecture, Mackenzie, SRG Partnership, Scott Edwards Architecture, Communitecture, City Repair, LRS Architects, MoMaMa, Mods PDX + Shelter Wise, and Architects Without Borders-OR.
 These pods were displayed in downtown Portland at the Pacific Northwest College of Art in the North Park Blocks between December 9th and January 1st.

-The proposed site is for these pods is in the North Portland neighborhood of Kenton.
-The proposal is that the village of these 14 pods and shared facilities will consist of a community of all women and be operated through a collaboration between Catholic Charities and the Joint Office of Homeless Services.
+These 14 pods will be going onto a site in the North Portland neighborhood of Kenton.
+The village of these 14 pods and shared facilities will consist of a community of all women and be operated through a collaboration between Catholic Charities and the Joint Office of Homeless Services.
 The City is working with the Village Coalition, The POD Initiative, CPID, and the Kenton Neighborhood Association (among others) to ensure that this pilot project is successful and can serve as a model for future initiatives of this kind throughout Portland.

 Portland, Oregon, United States